Essential Glanside is a process with which Creative Thinking Techniques are deployed and their use controlled.

 The chosen combination of specific ideas is crucial to the creative process.
 The manner in which you define the problem to be investigated, and the ideas you mix in order to embody that problem, is an essential part of the creative development of your work.

-Component C – Use General Ideas to cement creativity.
+Element 3 – Introducing General Ideas to trigger creativity.

-At the core of thinking-for-creativity is a reaction in which different ideas combine and coalesce to form intriguing new material.
-Creativity comes from the mix and combination of diverse, different and disparate ideas (termed general ideas), together with the specific ideas you want to investigate.
-The core objective of Creative Thinking Techniques is to generate general ideas that can be used to develop an artistic work by combining with the specific ideas from which you are working.
+At the core of creative thinking is a reaction in which different ideas combine and coalesce to form intriguing new material.
+Creativity comes from the mix and combination of diverse, different and disparate ideas (termed general ideas), together with the specific ideas you chose as your starting point.

 It is often the case that the more obscure and unexpected the idea combination, the greater will be the creative appeal of the work.
 Revisit the diverse fragments of text, picture or object that you have collected and notice how the mind picks-over and picks-out creative connections and patterns as you work.